ballerina-platform/ballerina-spec/stdlib/proposals/log/contextual_logging.md

 ```

 #### Root logger
 The root logger is created automatically when the Ballerina program starts and is always present.
 It can be configured via configurable variables defined in the `ballerina/log` module.
-Since it’s the ancestor of all other loggers, any configurable applied to the root logger can affect all child loggers unless they are specifically overridden.
+Since it’s the ancestor of all other loggers, any configurables applied to the root logger can affect all child loggers unless they are specifically overridden.

 The following proposed function allows you to access the root logger instance.